Hi, it will depend on your budget and what you want to do whilst in Dubai.

 Thanks and waiting for ur advicessss as soos as possible. over 8 years ago

-dude do they really asked for proof of marriage? who brought marriage certificate when they travel. and it's totally against our right. over 7 years agoAnswered by harris via Travellr.com
+dude do they really asked for proof of marriage? who brought marriage certificate when they travel. and it's totally against our right. almost 8 years agoAnswered by harris via Travellr.com

 I have been living here in the UAE for 9 years.
 Most of 3-5 stars hotels really do ask for the proof of marriage .
 I know it is ridiculous but this is how things work here.
-You cannot even kiss in public. over 7 years agoAnswered by Mrs. Jean via Travellr.com
+You cannot even kiss in public. almost 8 years agoAnswered by Mrs. Jean via Travellr.com

 You have answered nothing!
 People please be objective!
 We only want the name of ONE discrtict to stay.
 Guests here do not know the places.
 We have to plan.
 Wouldn't it be easier if you just say ONE name of a district??
 Where you can find everything, food, market, close or in downtown... that is where tourists of 3 days want to stay!!!!!!! over 7 years agoAnswered by carla via Travellr.com